squasta/Simple-Landing-Zone-for-NC2-on-Azure-withRouteServer/README.md

-## Nutanix Cloud Cluster (NC2) on Azure - Simple Landing Zone for POC
+## Nutanix Cloud Cluster (NC2) on Azure - Simple Landing Zone for POC with RouteServer and Scale-out Flow Gateways

 ## Scenario interconnection with an Azure ExpressRoute on a Hub and Spoke topology (with Route Server)